 Why use an Instagram scheduling app?

 You’re using Instagram and finding it’s driving good engagement.
-Now you’re ready to step up your game and start pre planning your feed.
+Now you’re ready to step up your game and start pre planning your feed with an Instagram scheduling app.
 We have all been on Instagram, ready to post the perfect photo when it gets lost in your feed and you have to scramble in order to find it again.
 Then you spend another 15 minutes thinking of a killer caption.
 What you thought was going to take only a minute turned into 30.
-Skip the hassle next time and start scheduling your posts.
+Skip the hassle next time and start scheduling your posts with one of our reviewed Instagram scheduling apps.

 Still skeptical?
 Here are some statistics to change your mind:

 As always here at Brightspark, we love to use social media tools that make us more efficient and to take away the pain from manual processes.
 We had been using Planoly for a long time, then Hopper came along, so we decided to road test that for a bit.
-Below are the results of the great test: which Instagram scheduling tool should I use (2020)?
+Below are the results of the great test: which Instagram scheduling app should I use (2021)?

-Planoly is a free tool with paid add on features available for monthly and annual plans.
-Planoly can be used on desktop and with the app, available for iOS and Android.
+Planoly is a free Instagram scheduling app with paid add on features available for monthly and annual plans.
+It can be used on desktop and with the app, available for iOS and Android.
 We used the free version for a very long time, it’s grand without it.
 It’s only when you need to bring on multiple users and increase your posting, you need to go on to solo.
 But it’s cheap!
 Just $7 per month.

-When using Planoly, we found it useful to plan the content on desktop, then post manually using the app.
+When using Planoly, we planned the content on desktop, and then posted manually using the app.
 Auto posting can be tricky on Planoly so follow this link for instructions and guidelines on how to set it up.
+You can see from the pricing below that you can do 30 posts per month for free

 Steps for using Planoly: